 useEffect

-An effect is a name for a function that is tied to a specific component and that runs on specific events or amidst certain conditions.
+An effect is a function tied to a specific component which runs on specific events or conditions.

 synopsis